How do I resolve a "ResourceInitializationError" when I try to pull secrets or retrieve Amazon ECR authentication for ECS tasks?

 Check the routes from your subnets to the internet

-If your Fargate task is in a public subnet, then verify that your task has an assigned public IP address.
+If your Fargate task is in a public subnet, then verify that you assigned a public IP address to the task.
 Also, confirm that the task has a default route (0.0.0.0/0) to an internet gateway.
 When you launch a new task or create a new service, turn on Auto-assign public.

 If you use the following configurations, then don't use the internet gateway in the public subnet to reach the Secrets Manager or Systems Manager: